scuzzydude/asimov/asimov.md

 Governments are a public good.[^112] Scooted property is not private property.
 Foundational to the system is the acknowledgement that property is the dominion of existing governments.
 This is very useful, and the reason we specifically forbid Scoot from "owning" property.
 It gives us freedom to govern individual ideas the way we want.
 We can implement our own privileges and responsibilities.
 In [Scoot of Transportation](#scoot-of-transportation-sot) (SOT), I simplified my example by having the SOT lease Electric Vehicles.
 These will be high usage vehicles, buying the vehicle might make more economic sense.
 A SSPE could own the vehicle, and once a vehicle has reached the end of usefulness, the car could go into a pool of spare parts that covers multiple SOTs.
 A SSPE could effectively become like an Auto Junkyard or a repair/maintenance backend service that covers an entire city's worth of SOT vehicles.

 The governance of SSPE must include the appropriate oversight from the governments that have domain.
 For a SOT, a car is going to be a local public good, so oversight by city or county official would be appropriate.
-I think a plane curated by a SPPE registered in the U.S. would need oversight by the FAA.
+I think a plane curated by a SSPE registered in the U.S. would need oversight by the FAA.

 As a public good, there is expectation of a public good.
 My idea for SOT is that it makes worrying about transportation like worrying about having enough quarters in your pocket in case you need to make a phone call.
 You don't worry about transportation; that's the point of a SOT.
 You just walk out your door and you tell your phone where you are going and when you want to get there, and it provides you the best sustainable tradeoff.
 If you've got time and there's no congestion, it might suggest you take the train.
 You tell the phone you're carrying some gear, you need your own transportation, two seconds later you hear a chirp from a Tesla that's ready for you to drive.

 The Tesla is part of a SOT that services your neighborhood.
 The greater public good of the city has priority over your needs for personal transportation.
 No longer will Mel Gibson need to run in to the middle of rush hour traffic on a L.A. freeway, gun in one hand, badge in the other, and scare some middle-aged businessman into stopping and then take his car for a "police emergency" and completely total the vehicle three minutes later.
 In a world of Scoot, the Tesla the businessman is driving will just stop in the middle of the freeway, and announce, "*Mel Gibson is coming for you, get out of the car.
 Do not make eye contact with Mel Gibson.
 A fellow pledge is three minutes behind you driving a blue Tesla Model 3 and is heading two blocks from your destination, please ride with her.
 Thank you for committing to a more sustainable world*."

 Your SOT may control vans, these might be called up for an emergency evacuation of a hospital as a hurricane makes landfall.
 Any machinery or useful property that has a potential for a greater public good can be coopted for the public good.
-If your SOT bought a bunch of Jeeps, and your city has been hit by major flooding, they might be tied up for days or weeks help with an emergency response, while all your scootage is forced to take Uber or the bus.
+If your SOT bought a bunch of Jeeps, and your city has been hit by major flooding, they might be tied up for days or weeks helping with an emergency response, while all your scootage is forced to take Uber or the bus.
 That's the tradeoff of scooting property.

 How to legally define these SSPE and what rules they need to follow is too complex for me to try to address in this proposal.
 The governance can be managed by Scoot, with virtual scoot issued to office holders or government employees given responsibility for oversight.

 For the government, it's about designing the guidelines and compliance, day to day operation of SSPE should just be an accounting function and not require any hands-on from the government.
 Different types of property require different oversight and different rules.

 SSPE don't require government participation.
 SSPE should follow rules that comply and acknowledge the domain of existing government.
 A SSPE should have at least one pledge as a member who has legal standing in the jurisdiction that has legal domain over the property involved.
-The trustees should make documented best efforst at compliance and consideration of the local "public good" over the needs of the Scoot.
+The trustees should make documented best effort at compliance and consideration of the local "public good" over the needs of the Scoot.

 In the early days, local governments may not want to participate.
 Politicians, lawyers, and bureaucrats will be confused by property that is owned by "everybody" and "nobody."
 Some will claim The Foundation is a communist plot to make all property communal.

 SSPE trustees can take matters into their own hands to make sure that their Scoot act as a greater public good.
-Making some concession to the greater community is demonstration of trustworthiness.
+Making some concession to the greater community is a demonstration of trustworthiness.
 Perhaps a SOT can offer a free membership to a local senior citizen for every ten members it adds.
 Or a SOT with a large van can loan it out free of charge to a senior home once a week for an outing.

 SSPE may be a service that services multiple Scoot, or they can be specifically formed for a purpose.
 For the Rockets, you might have SSPE that does all the buying for consumables, and a SSPE that handles all durable goods.